Islamic attitudes towards science: Islamist movements

-Islamist author Muhammad Qutb (brother, and promoter, of Muslim Brotherhood leader Sayyid Qutb) in his influential book Islam, the misunderstood religion, states that "science is a powerful instrument" to increase human knowledge but has become a "corrupting influence on men's thoughts and feelings" for much of the world's population, steering them away from "the Right Path".
-As an example, he gives the scientific community's disapproval of claims of telepathy, when he claims that it is documented in hadith that Caliph Umar prevented commander Sariah from being ambushed by communicating with him telepathically.
+Islamist author Muhammad Qutb, in his book Islam, the misunderstood religion, states that science is powerful since it increases human knowledge, but it has become a corruptor distancing people from "the Right Path".
 Muslim scientists and scholars have subsequently developed a spectrum of viewpoints on the place of scientific learning within the context of Islam.

-Until the 1960s, Saudi Sunni ulama opposed any attempts at modernisation, considering them heretical (bidah).
+Until the 1960s, Saudi Sunni ulama opposed modernisation, considering it bidah.
 They opposed the spread of electricity, radios, and TVs.
 As recently as 2015, Sheikh Bandar al-Khaibari rejected the fact that the Earth orbits the Sun, instead claiming that the Earth is "stationary and does not move".
 In Afghanistan, Taliban have turned secular schools into Islamic madrasas, prioritizing religious studies over material science.

 Science and the Quran

 Many Muslims agree that doing science is an act of religious merit, even a collective duty of the Muslim community.